harguss/Code-201-Reading-Notes/Reading 301/class12.md

 4. What does the /:id mean in a route?
 The : character indicates that the following string represents a parameter name.
 In this case, the parameter is named "id".
 5. What is the difference between PUT and PATCH?
 6. How do you make a default value in a schema?
 7. What does a 500 error status code mean?
+Server error
 8. What is the difference between a status 200 and a status 201?